 A website or business’ impact on the web.
 This can relate to the influence of the website or their social media channels.

 Ethical SEO practices which adhere to Google’s best practice guidelines.

 A file detailing all the pages on a website.

 Now you’ve got to grips with all the jargon, how about taking your digital marketing to a whole new level?
-Get in contact with the Banc Media team on email@example.com and we can help with all your SEO, PPC, CRO and Content Marketing needs.
+Get in contact with the Banc team on firstname.lastname@example.org and we can help with all your SEO, PPC, CRO and Content Marketing needs.